It's the last day for these savings

 Technical Skills

-A strong foundation in engineering principles is decisive for a Reliability Engineer.
+A strong foundation in engineering principles is decisive for an Engineer.
 You need to build a deep understanding of mechanical, electrical, and industrial engineering concepts.
 Proficiency in using reliability engineering software tools, such as Weibull++ and ReliaSoft, is fundamental.

 Additionally, expertise in statistical methods and tools for data analysis, such as Minitab, MATLAB, or Python, allows for accurate data interpretation and reliability assessments.
 Familiarity with Failure Modes and Effects Analysis (FMEA) and Root Cause Analysis (RCA) identify potential failure modes and implement corrective actions.
 Knowledge of Reliability-Centered Maintenance (RCM) principles is also necessary to optimize maintenance practices based on reliability principles.